Women proposing to men is apparently so unsettling to the fabric of the universe that it should be reserved to one day only — every four years.

 Regardless of who proposes, here’s one thing to keep in mind: there’s no such thing as the perfect proposal.
 There’s just a proposal that’s perfect for you and the person you want to marry.

 So what if a proposal isn’t romantic in a traditional way?
 If you are with someone you want to spend your whole life with, does a proposal really have to be perfect to “win” that person over?

 While I think preparing a great proposal can be fun and a way to create a wonderful memory, the proposal itself hardly matters in the long run — it’s the rest of a couple’s life together that does.

-And while I think there are many ways to marital happiness, I admire couples who do things their own way without allowing rigid gender roles to get in their way.
-I think unconventional behavior shows strength and out-of-the-box-thinking, two traits I value deeply.
+And while I think there are many ways to marital happiness, I admire couples who do things their own way without allowing rigid gender roles to get in their way or losing their individuality.
+This unconventional behavior shows strength and out-of-the-box-thinking, two traits I value deeply.

 Asking for what we want is generally something that will get us far in life.
 Why then should women in heterosexual relationships have to wait for their partner to take the initiative?

 Gender roles are just, well, roles.
 But we are not roles.
 We are living, breathing human beings.
 And it is time that this also gets reflected in our approach to marriage so that it’s okay for either one of the partners (or both) to propose.

 All of us, regardless of gender and sexual identity, deserve to be complimented, courted and proposed to.
 And we all deserve a chance to tell the person we want to spend our lives with that we want to marry them.